You know that phrase, ‘You don’t know what you have until it’s gone’?

 - Lead capture systems

 The next area to target is lead scoring.
 The goal is to route Sales Qualified Leads (SQLs) straight to sales, and then take the Marketing Qualified Leads (MQLs) for further nurturing.
-Then your reps can follow up with the hottest leads first, and marketing can target cooler leads and help them along their buyer’s journey.
+Then your reps can follow up with the hottest leads first, and marketing can target the rest and help them along their buyer’s journey.
 For more information on effective lead scoring, check out these resources:

 - Not All Leads Are Created Equal